Rushang08/TawkPractical/README.md

 # Please install the PODS

+#3Rd party which we installed

+-> pod 'ReachabilitySwift' : To verify the internet Reachability.
+-> pod 'IQKeyboardManagerSwift': To Handle keyboard case in notes.
+-> pod 'SVProgressHUD' : To show progressHUD.

 1. In the first screen, the app has to fetch GitHub users list, parse it and display in the list (using UITableView or UICollectionView).
 2. Selecting a user has to fetch the user's profile data and open a profile view displaying the user's profile data.